-Figure 5 shows the block diagram of ATPG system.
-The system first collects all the forwarding states from the network (step 1).
-This usually involves reading the FIBs, ACLs or config files and obtaining the topology.
-ATPG uses Header Space Analysis [12] to find reachability between all the test terminals (step 2).
-The result is then used by the test packet selection algorithm to find a minimal set of test packets necessary for complete testing of all the rules in the network (step 3).
-These packets will be sent periodically in the network by the test terminals (step 4).
-Once an error is detected, the fault localization algorithm is invoked to narrow down the cause of the error (step 5).
+Fig. 5 is a block diagram of the ATPG system.
+The system first collects all the forwarding state from the network (step 1).
+This usually involves reading the FIBs, ACLs, and config files, as well as obtaining the topology.
+ATPG uses Header Space Analysis [16] to compute reachability between all the test terminals (step 2).
+The result is then used by the test packet selection algorithm to compute a minimal set of test packets that can test all rules (step 3).
+These packets will be sent periodically by the test terminals (step 4).
+If an error is detected, the fault localization algorithm is invoked to narrow down the cause of the error (step 5).
+While steps 1 and 2 are described in [16], steps 3-5 are new.